SolarSpec/TaucPlotGUI/README.md

 <!-- LICENSE -->
 ## License

 MATLAB code distributed under the BSD 3-Clause License.
 See `LICENSE.txt` for more information.
-Please note that the MARS method used both in MATLAB and the accompanying python files exhibits public works from NREL/HTEM that is under Copyright 2017 Alliance for Sustainable Energy, LLC.
+Please note that the MARS method used in both the MATLAB and accompanying Python files exhibits public works from NREL/HTEM that is under Copyright 2017 Alliance for Sustainable Energy, LLC.
 See `LICENSE.txt` in the NREL-HTEM directory for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>